riera90/Pancho/modules/README.md

 If there is some electronics involved, a schematics diagram will be provided.

 ***A video about the project***
-On how to build the module and a step by step explanation of each part of the module
+Abowt how to build the module and a step by step explanation of each part of the module